 People always talk about epic road trips around the US, but why not around a country full of incredible natural beauty, history, and modern cities?
-Luckily, Israel isn’t too big, so the road trip can be shorter.
-If you follow this trip, you’ll see Jerusalem, Tel Aviv, snorkel in the Red Sea, explore Roman ruins, swim in the Mediterranean Sea, explore old caves, hike in the Negev, see wild ibex, and experience the spiritual side of Israel.
+Luckily, Israel isn’t too big, so an road trip around Israel can be shorter.
+If you follow this trip, you’ll visit Jerusalem and Tel Aviv, snorkel in the Red Sea, explore Roman ruins, swim in the Mediterranean Sea, explore old caves, hike in the Negev, see wild ibex, and experience the spiritual side of Israel.

 This is where Israel’s major international airport is (Ben Gurion International Airport).
 This is typically the cheapest point of entry in Israel and if you’re considering also visiting Jordan, you might save a lot of airfare money by flying to Tel Aviv.